Eldhose-147/Neutrino-Oscillations/README.md

 ## Why Quantum Simulation ?

 The idea of quantum simulations is the use of quantum systems to simulate other quantum systems in programmable fashion.
 It is impossible to truly simulate a quantum mechanical event using a classical universal device.
 According to the lecture by Feyman in 1981, the only way to simulate events in nature is by using a system that is quantum mechanical.Oscillating neutrino beams exhibit quantum coherence over distances of thousands of kilometers.
 Precise measurements of parameters in the PMNS framework might lead to new physics beyond the Standard Model.
-However it is very diﬃcult to determine this in neutrino oscillation experiments.
+However it is very diﬃcult to determine these in the experiments.
 Quantum simulation are the best alternatives to study this phenomenology.
 Thus if we could encode the state of neutrinos in some n qubit hilbert space and ﬁnd unitary gates to evolve the quantum state, we could simulate neutrino oscillation on a quantum computer.
 However with the present level of technology quantum simulations are noisy.
 Thus noise reducing algorithms are also implemented to get accurate results.

 ## Numerical Simulation

-The "Neutrino_osc.py" is the code for numerical simulaiotn of PMNS theory.
+__Code: Neutrino_osc.py__

-The graph was plotted for probability vs L/E with α = e, µ, τ .The following are the results for the three neutrino flavors as initial states.
+The graphs below show the _flavor state probability_ as a function of _L/E_,(where L is the distance travelled and E is the evergy),for each of the initial flavor state.

 ![Alt text](Images/Electron_vacuum_oscillation.jpg)
 ![Alt text](Images/Muon_vacuum_oscillation.jpg)
 ![Alt text](Images/Tau_vacuum_oscillation.jpg)
 ## Matter Interaction
- The code "Matter_Inter.py" gives the numerical simulation of neutrino oscillalitons for which the  potential has values V=0, $10^{-3},10^{-5}$
+__Code: Matter_Inter.py__

-The following graph was obtained when muon neutrino was taken as the initial state.
+The graphs below show the _flavor state probability_ as a function of _L/E_,for an initial muon flavor state, in the presence of matter interaction.
+The interaction potential values used are $V=0, 10^{-3}, 10^{-5}$

 ![Alt text](Images/matter_muon_electron.jpg)
 ![Alt text](Images/matter_muon_muon.jpg)